Moonlight (Chinese TV series)

 Moonlight (月光变奏曲) is a 2021 Chinese romantic comedy television series starring Yu Shuxin, Ding Yuxi, Yang Shize, and Ma Yinyin.
 Adapted from Qing Mei's novel Here's Chu Li (初礼来了), it revolves around the career and romance between an editor and an author, as well as the challenges in the publishing industry.
 The series aired exclusively on iQIYI at 20:00 (CST) starting from May 20, 2021.

 It is the first drama part of Sweet On Theater (恋恋剧场), an iQIYI original lineup of romantic television series.

 Synopsis

 After graduating from university, with a passion for publishing, Chu Li (Yu Shuxin) successfully entered her dream company Yuan Yue Books.
 However, a challenging path lies ahead of her and she is shocked to find out that the publishing industry has undergone huge changes.
-Famous author Zhou Chuan (Ding Yuxi) is said to be gentle as jade when he’s really not; the two are immediately at odds due to their different perspectives.
+Famous author Zhou Chuan (Ding Yuxi) is said to be gentle as jade when he’s really not; turns out to be her online friend and the two are immediately at odds due to their different perspectives.
 With her sincerity, professionalism as well as unique vision, Chu Li earns the respect of renowned authors and helped authors who are at their bottleneck stage find new inspiration.
-She eventually discovers that Zhou Chuan is her close online friend, and they gradually overcome obstacles together, advancing both romantically and professionally.
+She eventually discovers that Zhou Chuan is her close online friend whom she shared all her secret, and they gradually overcome obstacles together, advancing both romantically and professionally helping each other to shine brighter.